emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/README.md

 # Chapter 4 - Lists

 Lists are at the core of functional programming.
-A large number of applications can be mod elled and implemented using lists.
+A large number of applications can be modelled and implemented using lists.

-This chapter introduces the List consept including: list values, patterns and basic operations, and we study a collection of recursion schemas over lists.
+This chapter introduces the List concept including: list values, patterns and basic operations, and we study a collection of recursion schemas over lists.

 At the end of the chapter  model-based approach to functional programming is introduced